 Left: Karen Bourbon and daughter Jennifer were some of the many Shell families at the United Way kickoff.
 Below: Bill Thompson shows son William the rudiments of football.

-WRMC Sponsors IERA Internship Program
+WRMC Sponsors IEPA Internship Program

-"W" Wood River Manufacturing

-% / Complex formed an

-W j \V< T innovative partnership

-this summer, by sponsoring three students to the Governor's Environmental Corps, an internship that exposes students to issues and careers in the environmental field.
+Wood River Manufacturing Complex formed an innovative partnership with the State of Illinois this summer, by sponsoring three students to the Governor's Environmental Corps, an internship that exposes students to issues and careers in the environmental field.
 The pilot program was developed by Governor Jim Edgar and the Illinois Environmental Protection Agency.